dorny/xjade/README.md

 ## Why Use Template Engine?
 * DOM API is too verbose.
-* HTML String concatenation is security hole and hard to read (no HTML syntax highlightig, no multiline strings...).
+* HTML String concatenation is security hole and hard to read (no HTML syntax highlightig, no multiline strings, etc.).
 * jQuery or other libs are still verbose and messy if chain calls doesn't fit your logic.
-* Cloning prearranged node trees don't work well with conditions or many value bindings.
+* Cloning prearranged node trees don't work well with conditions or when you need references to nodes inside template.

 ## Why Use XJade Over Alternatives?